Totally $\Delta$-modular IPs with two non-zeros in most rows: Reduction

 \begin{proposition} If there is a polynomial-time algorithm to solve Problem~\ref{prob_reduced}, then there is a polynomial-time algorithm for Problem~\ref{prob_general}. \end{proposition}

 The proof of the statement is based on the proximity result by Cook et al.~\cite{CGST86}, see \Cref{thm_cookproximity}.
 This theorem allows us to guess on a constant number of variables in any totally $\Delta$-modular instance of \eqref{eq_ip}.
-Further, the reduction to $A\in\{0,\pm1\}^{m\times n}$ is described in detail in Fiorini et al.~\cite{FJWY22} in Lemma~4 and the subsequent discussion.
-Their proof also involves guessing on a constant number of variables.
+Fiorini et al.~\cite[Lemma~4]{FJWY25} show that $A$ has at most $\log_2(\Delta)$ columns with entries larger than $1$ in absolute value.
+Thus, we can efficiently enumerate all possible assignments to the corresponding variables.
+Therefore, we can solve a polynomial number of instances of Problem~\ref{prob_reduced} in order to solve an instance of Problem~\ref{prob_general}.

 In addition, we recenter the problem around $\zero_n$, i.e., given a solution $x^*\in\R^n$ of the linear relaxation, we redefine our variables $x':=x-\lfloor x^*\rfloor$.
 By \Cref{thm_cookproximity} there is an optimal solution $z^*$ to the integer program, such that $\|z^*\|_\infty\le f_{\ref{thm_cookproximity}}(n,\Delta)$.
 Thus, we can assume without loss of generality that the lower and upper bounds have bounded entries, i.e., $\ell,u\in[-f_{\ref{thm_cookproximity}}(n,\Delta),f_{\ref{thm_cookproximity}}(n,\Delta)]^n\cap\Z^n$.